-For anyone who has a chance to visit Gandikota, a visit to the archaeology museum, Belum caves, and Madhava Perumal Temple is a must.
-Don’t miss a visit to the granary, jail and the Mylavaram dam either.
-There are a number of temples in Gandikota that have intricate beautiful architecture and are awe-inspiring.
+Anyone who can visit Gandikota, a visit to the archaeology museum, Belum caves, and Madhava Perumal Temple is a must.
+Don’t miss a visit to the granary, jail, and the Mylavaram dam either.
+Several temples in Gandikota have intricate, beautiful architecture and are awe-inspiring.

 The most memorable experience on the trip was making new friends.
 Everyone had a story to tell and reasons of their own for traveling.
-It was great to learn so many things from people accompanying me on the trip.
-Being a photographer gave me the opportunity to share some expertise with the fellow photographers during the trip.
-There was a part of the trek where my friend and I set out to take on a completely new passage to the highest point of the trek.
-The entire experience was adventurous (considering the fact that it was actually drizzling when we trekked and the rocks were slippery) Try Updates.
+It was great to learn so many things from the people accompanying me on the trip.
+Being a photographer allowed me to share some expertise with fellow photographers during the trip.
+There was a part of the trek where my friend and I set out to take on a completely new passage to the trek’s highest point.
+The entire experience was adventurous (because it was actually drizzling when we trekked, and the rocks were slippery).
+Try Updates.

 It takes eight hours from Chennai to Gandikota, and although the trek is doable in a day, it is bound to be extremely intensive.
-I suggest you visit the tourist attractions around the area as well, which would take probably a weekend, and appreciate the place in its entirety.
+I suggest you visit the tourist attractions around the area, which would probably take a weekend, and appreciate the place in its entirety.

-If you enjoy trekking and photography, this is a must visit destination.
+If you enjoy trekking and photography, this is a must-visit destination.
 Apart from clicking pictures, you can take plenty of time out to observe and absorb nature’s beauty.
-Gandikota gives you the opportunity to understand the importance and supremacy of nature.
+Gandikota allows you to understand the importance and supremacy of nature.
 Also, carry plenty of water, and of course, wear suitable footwear for the trek.